Our research is editorially independent but we may earn a commission for purchases made through our links.

 East Texas is one of the top destinations to view fall foliage in the Lone Star State.
 Take the scenic drive from Athens to Palestine to view the colorful deciduous trees.
 Known as the Pineywoods Autumn Trail, this 145-mile road trip is bursting with red, orange and yellow fall foliage.
 There are also plenty of scenic stops along the route, including the Texas Freshwater Fisheries Center, Lake Athens, Tara Vineyard & Winery and the East Texas Arboretum.
-If you are up for an adventure, head to the NY-TX Zipline Adventures to zip past fall foliage or hop on the Texas State Railroad for an effortless trip through the colorful East Texas woodlands.
+If you are up for an adventure, head to New York, Texas ZipLine Adventures to zip past fall foliage or hop on the Texas State Railroad for an effortless trip through the colorful East Texas woodlands.

 The Texas Hill Country is a beautiful stretch of scenery that offers stunning views no matter what time of year.
 However during the fall, the temperatures are cool and foliage starts to change.
 Southwest of Austin is the Devil’s Backbone Scenic Drive, a must-do during the fall months.
 This road, which stretches from Wimberley to Blanco, is only 20 miles but offers up great views of rolling hills and valleys dotted with colorful oak trees.
 If you seek a longer journey, head to the German town of Fredericksburg to visit wineries and shop in the historic downtown area.